zsk612/tp/docs/UserGuide.md

 Example：
 `delete 1`

-Expected output:
+Expected outcome:
 ```
     ______________________________________________________________________________
     You have deleted that record!
     ______________________________________________________________________________
 ```
-### 3.4.6. <a id="workout-search">Searching a List of Workout Session: `search`</a>
+### 3.4.6. <a id="workout-search">Searching a List of Workout Sessions: `search`</a>
-You can search for a list of workout sessions that matches certain conditions.
-For example, you can search for sessions created on a specific day or sessions that contains certain tags.
+You can search for a list of workout sessions that match certain conditions.
+For example, you can search for sessions created on a specific day or sessions that contain certain tags.

 __Format:__ `search </d [DATE]> </t [TAG]...>`